 Primary tabs

-Cambridge offers the opportunity to pursue doctoral study in a specifically designated programme in Film and Screen Studies.
-Students on the programme join the active and varied film and screen studies research culture and participate in our annual research seminar series.
-Opportunities to teach on undergraduate film studies papers are made available to PhD students from their second year onwards.
+The University of Cambridge offers the opportunity to pursue doctoral study in a specifically designated programme in Film and Screen Studies situated in the University's rich interdisciplinary research culture.
+Students on the programme join the vibrant Centre for Film and Screen and participate in our annual research seminar series.
+Opportunities to teach undergraduate film studies courses are made available to PhD students from their second year onwards.
 Students also take leading roles in organising research events, including an annual postgraduate conference.

-During their research, students will have the opportunity to work closely with a supervisor who is a specialist in their research area.
-In addition to the supervisor, students will normally also be able to draw on the help and support of one other lecturer, who will form part of the supervisory team.
+During their research, students will have the opportunity to work closely with a Supervisor who is a specialist in their research area.
+In addition to the Supervisor, students will also be able to draw on the help and support of one other lecturer, who will form part of the supervisory team.

 Learning Outcomes

-By the end of the programme, candidates will have acquired excellent skills, experience and knowledge to undertake postdoctoral work (research and teaching) or another related profession.
+By the end of the programme, candidates will have acquired excellent skills, experience and knowledge to undertake postdoctoral work (research and teaching) and/or a career in related professions.

 Continuing

-For Cambridge students continuing from the MPhil by Thesis to PhD, the usual academic requirement is a pass in the MPhil.
-All applications are judged on their own merits and students must demonstrate their suitability to undertake doctoral level research.
+For Cambridge students applying to continue from the MPhil by Thesis to PhD, the usual academic requirement is a pass in the MPhil.

 Open Days